duderstadt-lab/mars-docs/tutorials/open-a-Molecule-Archive-in-Python.md

 yamaFile = File('/Users/your_archive.yama')
 archive = SingleMoleculeArchive(yamaFile)
 ```
+Now one has to add the location of the yama archive which will be used for analysis.
+The file path has to be added in the code line.
+Just
+right click on the file and "Get Info" and there the file path will be written out.

 ### Get started with simple Operations
+After loading on the necessary packages for python and loading the file one can finally can work with the archive.

 #### Get the Number of Molecules
 Now everything is ready to go.
 As a start, the number of molecules in the archive is read out.
 ```python